Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 But for someone with autism, there is the potential for every day to present that level of challenge.

-Sequential processing, which allows us to engage in complex, multi step tasks can become hugely overwhelming for people with autism unless there is a proper system in place to follow.
+The sequential processing capacity, which allows for engagement in complex, multi step tasks can become hugely overwhelming unless there is a proper system in place to follow.

-Executive dysfunction can affect everything from daily routines, unexpected tasks, interpersonal communication and even the sexual experience where sequential processing and executive function play unstated but vital roles.
+Executive dysfunction in autism affects everything from daily routines (where transitions between activities create significant neural demand), unexpected tasks (which disrupt predictability needs), interpersonal communication (requiring simultaneous processing of verbal and non-verbal information), and even the sexual experience where sequential processing and executive function play unstated but vital roles that manifest uniquely in autism.

 Daily Challenges Comparison Table: